Improving the quantification of overshooting shock-capturing oscillations: Numerical examples and discussions

-Then we may discuss the results of the popular fifth-order WENO-JS scheme (WENO5-JS), as shown in Fig. \ref{fig:db5}.
-In comparison with the results of the ENO5 scheme, the most significant difference is that the overshoots of the WENO5-JS scheme are much smaller.
-One of the important reasons is that the WENO5-JS scheme uses three-point sub-stencils, instead of the five-point candidate stencils used by the ENO5 scheme.
-Apparently, a smaller stencil is less prone to cross the discontinuities, thus reducing the numerical overshoots.
-The present results further explain the robustness of the WENO-JS scheme.
-However, minor overshoots are still produced if the discontinuities are close.
-In particular, when $A$ is larger, the numerical overshoots may increase when the wavenumbers lie in a certain range.
-For instance, if $\varphi_\text{sq} \in (1.2, 1.5)$ and $\varphi_{\text{sm}}\in (0.7, 1.0)$ (approximately), the errors are larger, as shown in Fig. \ref{fig:weno5js8}.
-Note that within the range of $\varphi_\text{sq} \in (1.2, 1.5)$, smooth waves can usually be well resolved by upwind schemes.
-However, if discontinuities exist and are closely located, even the robust WENO-JS scheme may produce overshoot errors.
-This behavior again suggests that the robustness of high-order schemes cannot be evaluated simply based on a few numerical cases, as they may not fully recover the oscillation-prone scenarios.
+Firstly, the results of the commonly used fifth-order WENO-JS scheme (WENO-JS5) are shown in Fig. \ref{fig:db5}.
+The WENO-JS5 scheme produces much smaller overshoots than other fifth-order (W)ENO-type schemes (except MPWENO schemes that have an extra limiting procedure), which explains its robustness in complex compressible flow modeling \cite{Larsson_2013,Zuo_2019}.
+However, relatively minor overshoots are still produced if the discontinuities are close.
+In particular, when $A$ is larger, the overshooting oscillations increase when the wavenumbers lie in a certain range (which also means that the overshooting oscillations can be stronger without needing to have stronger discontinuities).
+For instance, if $\varphi_\text{sq} \in (1.2, 1.5)$ and $\varphi_{\text{sm}}\in (0.7, 1.0)$ (approximately), the overshooting oscillations are stronger.
+Note that within the range of $\varphi_\text{sq} \in (1.2, 1.5)$, smooth waves can usually be well resolved by upwind finite-difference schemes.
+However, if discontinuities exist and are closely located, even the robust WENO-JS5 scheme may produce overshooting oscillations.
+Of course, this behavior is, to some extent, inevitable for high-order schemes as the sub-stencils for spatial reconstructions may cross at least one discontinuity when discontinuities are closely located, but note that TVD schemes, ENO3 scheme, and MPWENO schemes are free from this issue (but more diffusive).
+Therefore, this behavior suggests that attention to closely located multiple discontinuities is needed, and the robustness of high-order schemes cannot be evaluated simply based on a few numerical cases that may not fully reproduce the oscillation-prone scenarios.